Useful things to know about recursion

 The general structure breaks down as follows.

-├── Recursive control flow ├── Single-path recursion │ ├── Linear recursion │ └── Branching recursion └── Multi-path recursion (tree recursion) ├── Multi-branch recursion │ ├── Conditional │ └── Unconditional └── Loop recursion
+├── Recursive control flow ├── Single-path recursion │ ├── Linear recursion │ └── Branching recursion └── Multi-path recursion (tree recursion) ├── Multi-branch recursion │ ├── Conditional │ └── Unconditional └── Loop recursion3 Pure and impure recursive functions

 We’re going to briefly touch on this topic before looking at how we return values from recursive functions.
 So far, the recursive functions we’ve seen haven’t returned a value, they’ve either modified global state (in our case IO when printing values), or mutated the input arguments of the function (as with quicksort).
 The second case, where input data is modified, is more representative of impure functions out in the wild.